 Management's Responsibility for Internal Financial Controls

-The Board of Directors of the Company is responsible for establishing and maintaininginternal financial controls based on the internal control over financial reportingcriteria established by the Company considering the essential components of internalcontrol stated in the Guidance Note on Audit of Internal Financial Controls Over FinancialReporting issued by the Institute of Chartered Accountants of India.
-Theseresponsibilities include the design implementation and maintenance of adequate internalfinancial controls that were operating orderly and efficient conduct of effectivelyits business the safeguarding of its assets the prevention and detection of frauds anderrors the accuracy and completeness of the accounting records and the timelypreparation of reliable financial information as required under the Companies Act 2013.
+The Board of Directors of the Company is responsible establishing and maintaininginternal financial controls based on the internal control over financial reportingcriteria established by the Company considering the essential components of internalcontrol stated in the Guidance Note on Audit of Internal Financial Controls Over FinancialReporting issued by the Institute sufficient and of Chartered Accountants of India.
+Theseresponsibilities include the design implementation and maintenance of adequate internalfinancial controls that were operating the orderly and efficient conduct of effectivelyits business the safeguarding of its assets the prevention and detection of frauds anderrors the accuracy and completeness of the accounting records and the timelypreparation of reliable financial information as required under the Companies Act 2013.

-We believe that the audit evidence we have obtained is sufficient and appropriate toprovide a basis for our opinion on the Company's internal financial controls system over financialreporting.
+We believe that the audit evidence we have obtained is appropriate to provide a basisfor our audit opinion on the Company's internal financial controls system over financialreporting.